 |% of abortions||% of abortions,|

-Together, the available statistics from these seven states represent 1,781,229 abortions from 1985 to 2011.
-The definitions and reporting of reasons vary from state to state.
-It should be noted that these states are not necessarily representative of the nation as a whole; some implications of this are analyzed below.
+Together, the available statistics from these seven states represent 1,929,415 abortions from 1980 to 2014, of which reasons were provided in 1,692,999 cases (this is a sample 124 times larger than the total for the three AGI studies cited above).
+The definitions and reporting of reasons vary from state to state, and the completeness and accuracy of the reporting has varied over time.
+Further, it should be noted that these states are not necessarily representative of the nation as a whole; some implications of this are analyzed below.

 Federally-funded abortions: Federal Medicaid funds may currently be used to pay for abortions in cases of rape, incest, or threat to the mother's life.
 This has been the case since 1977, when the Hyde Amendment took effect: federal Medicaid-funded abortions went from about 300,000 per year prior to 1976 to 182,000 in FY 1977, to 232 in FY 1986, and has remained in the hundreds per year through FY 2008 .
 Some state-level data on these abortions by reason emerged in 2008 in an inquiry from Congress to the Secretary of Health and Human Services regarding a significant increase in such payments in one state.
 Specifically, claims from Illinois for abortions in cases of rape increased by a factor of 18 from FY 2005 to FY 2007.
 Data are shown below: